emmaj7/sml_summerproject/README.md

 	source devel/setup.bash
 	rospack profile

-To make sure the libraries are linked in the future, also call
+	To avoid having to source the setup file in the future, also call

-	echo "source <path-to-svea-starter>/devel/setup.bash" >> ~/.bashrc
+		echo "source $PWD/devel/setup.bash" >> ~/.bashrc
 		source ~/.bashrc

-where you need to replace "`<path-to-svea-starter>`" with the file path to wherever you cloned "svea_starter".
-For example, the full path might look like "/home/nvidia/sml_summerproject/svea_starter/devel/setup.bash".

 For questions or problems related to the steering of the vehicle see [SVEA-Arduino repo](https://github.com/KTH-SML/SVEA-Arduino)